rynr/zig/README.md

    are possible, but will follow.
  - Currently all files are extracted or compressed.
 A check on the timestamp will follow.
+ - The current implementation uses bash functions, so it's bound to a unix-like system.
+You can use [cygwin](https://www.cygwin.com/) on windows.

 Links
 -----